 The National Toxicology Program’s 2 year rat study wasn’t around when I had an iPhone 5 (7).
 After NTP released preliminary results from that in 2016, it really makes you take notice.
 How much radiation a case blocks needs to be the deciding factor for me now, regardless of how good or not the case looks.

 As far as third-party testing by a FCC recognized lab, to the best of my knowledge RF Safe does not publish such a report on their website.

 What you will find though are over a dozen videos where they test in real time using industry standard tools like the Trifield XE100 and the Cornet Electrosmog meters.
 On a test with a Galaxy using the Cornet, you see the meter drop from 1800+ to as little as 1.

 Even without knowing the exact percentage for radiation reduction from an independent lab, the performance of an RF Safe is likely comparable to Safe Sleeve.

-The reason you can presume this is because these two companies are using well-known RF blocking technologies (not proprietary shielding like a Pong case uses).
+The reason you can presume this is because these two companies are using well-known RF blocking technologies (not proprietary shielding like an Alara case uses).
 RF Safe uses polyester filaments which are woven with conductive threads.

 If you paid an electrical engineer to shield something for you, depending on the application, they would either use MuMetal or this type of mesh shielding.
 It’s not some new technology, so there’s no question of whether it works, because it does.
 Regardless, it would still be nice for them to publish third-party independent testing to reassure people of this.

 Speaking of testing, buying a meter yourself may not be a bad idea if you’re interested in reducing RF and EMF exposure throughout your home.
-I actually used this Trifield 100XE meter when house hunting, to check for those very things.
+I actually bought a tri-field EMF meter for house hunting, to check for those very things.